eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/getting-familiar.md

 ## Prune Docker on an Agent

-We can now manually prune the docker images on our Agents, if our Agent is running out of diskspace.
+You can now manually prune the docker images on your Agents, if your Agent is running out of diskspace.

 ```bash
 iofogctl prune agent AGENT_NAME